-The new licensing scheme will enable NVIDIA to make the most of the mobile market in a post-PC era allowing it to make sure that its graphics technology is used in the latest tablets and smartphones made by a variety of manufacturers.
+The new licensing scheme will enable NVIDIA to make the most of the mobile market, ensuring that its cutting-edge graphics technology is integrated into the latest tablets and smartphones produced by a variety of manufacturers.
+This approach not only broadens NVIDIA’s market reach but also positions it as a pivotal player in the mobile technology landscape.

 “The bottom line is the world has changed and we’re expanding our business model to serve markets that we historically could not serve by selling chips alone.
 We will target customers where their capacity and desire to build their own application processors is great.